-Applications for Fall admission (2023–24) are now closed.
-More info about the application and decision process is available on the PhD admissions page.
+Applications for Fall admission for AY2024–25 are invited to an Info Session event on November 7th, 2023 [more info here].
+More info about the application and decision process is available on the Admissions page.
 To learn more about the program overall, visit the IHS PhD main page.

 Each student designs an individualized course of study and research in collaboration with two faculty members representing different PhD programs.
 One faculty member must be in the humanities or humanistic social sciences, while the second faculty member may be either in a humanistic discipline or a non-humanistic social or natural sciences discipline.